title: “Consonant Frequency Animation with Manim” format: revealjs editor: visual —

 prev_progress = progress_text

-• Shows current/total progression steps
+self.wait(0.2)- Shows current/total progression steps

-• ReplacementTransform: Smoothly updates counter
+ReplacementTransform: Smoothly updates counterwait(0.2): Pause between steps

 Transition to Sorting